fernandonevarez/FBLA-Regional-Project-2022/README.md

 ## Todo List

 ### Homepage
-- about us section telling the user about the cabin and fun facts about it.
+- About us section telling the user about the cabin and fun facts about it.
 -